Overview

 “Rates always Go Up” – “Much faster than they Go Down.”

-Mortgage rates can rise very quickly but are often lowered in a slow, calculated manner to protect lenders from rapid market shifts.
+Mortgage rates can rise quickly but are often lowered slowly and calculatedly to protect lenders from rapid market shifts.

-When there’s more demand for mortgages (during the typical spring homebuying season), rates will tend to go up, or if wholesale prices are declining – wholesalers are less likely to “pass on” the lower rates to homebuyers.
+When there’s more mortgage demand (during the typical spring home-buying season), rates increase.
+If wholesale prices decline, wholesalers are less likely to “pass on” the lower rates to homebuyers.

 Market Conditions / Economic activity

-As a rule of thumb, bad economic news brings with it lower mortgage rates, and good economic news forces rates higher.
+As a rule of thumb, bad economic news brings lower mortgage rates, and good economic news raises rates.

 Mortgage Rates vs. Unemployment